 Having said that, let me ask you how many ecommerce sites you arrive at that use black backgrounds in conjunction with heavy black elsewhere?
 I suspect not many.
 This is because overuse of one color can sometimes have the opposite effect.
 Using the luxury car example and taking into consideration the attitudes, preferences, and status of the target market in question, an overuse of black would make the site appear unprofessional, hard to read, and dark—not the message you intended, and certainly not the message your target audience is looking for.
 In this case, overuse of color may cause what could have been an otherwise qualified prospect to be turned off and leave.

-Below I’ve listed a number of colors that are associated with certain qualities or emotions in North American mainstream culture.
+Below I’ve listed numerous colors that are associated with certain qualities or emotions in North American mainstream culture.
 Use this as a guide to your own marketing.

 Red: Excitement, Strength, Sex, Passion/Love, Anger, Vigor, Danger